Customer Support & Sales

 READ MORE

-Hallam apprentice nominated for AMRC’s Apprentice of the Year awards
+Hallam Apprentice Tom Vause Nominated for AMRC’s Apprentice of the Year Awards

 For the second successive year a Hallam apprentice has been nominated by staff at the Advanced Manufacturing Research Centre for an award at the Apprentice of the Year ceremony held at the University of Sheffield in May each year.
 Tom Vause, a second year apprentice based in Hallam’s CNC machining section, was one of three nominees in the “Academic Achiever of the Year” category.
 Awards were presented by Harry Gration, the well known TV news personality.